oodrive/poei/poei-password-manager/README.md

 - Modify the `pom.xml` file to use the dependencies `spring-boot-starter-jdbc` and `postgresql`
   - :warning: the application is already configured to use the database `password_manager`, so you may have to create the database beforehand
-- Create a table that will contain the passwords
+- Create a SQL table that will contain the passwords
 - Create the Java DAO class that read and write lines in the database
 - Update the Java classes so that at each verification, the password will be saved in the database
 - Update the password complexity computation to include the following condition: "Has the password already been used?"